Wednesday, May 16

 Organizer: Wilma Bainbridge, National Institutes of Health

-Speakers: Wilma Bainbridge, Tim Brady, Dwight Kravitz, and Gijsbert Stoet
+Speakers: Wilma Bainbridge, National Institutes of Health; Tim Brady, University of California San Diego; Dwight Kravitz, George Washington University; and Gijsbert Stoet, Leeds Beckett University

 Online experiments and Big Data are becoming big topics in the field of vision science, but can be hard to access for people not familiar with web development and coding.
 This tutorial will teach attendees the basics of creating online crowd-sourced experiments, and how to think about collecting and analyzing Big Data related to vision research.
 Four experts in the field will discuss how they use and collect Big Data, and give hands-on practice to tutorial attendees.
 We will discuss Amazon Mechanical Turk, its strengths and weaknesses, and how to leverage it in creative ways to collect powerful, large-scale data.
 We will then discuss Psytoolkit, an online experimental platform for coding timed behavioral and psychophysical tasks, that can integrate with Amazon Mechanical Turk.
 We will then discuss how to create Big Datasets using various ways of “scraping” large-scale data from the internet.
 Finally, we will discuss other sources of useful crowd-sourced data, such as performance on mobile games, and methods for scaling down and analyzing these large data sets.